 You also can recycle your liquid cooking oils at the City's Household Pollutant Collection Facility, 4502 S. Galveston Ave.
-The facility is open Wednesdays and Saturdays, 8 a.m. to 4:30 p.m.
+It is open Wednesdays and Saturdays, 8 to 11:30 a.m. and noon to 4:30 p.m.

 For more information on proper disposal of fats, oils, and grease, visit: www.TrapTheGreaseTulsa.com